Town Moor, Newcastle upon Tyne

 The Town Moor is an area of common land in Newcastle upon Tyne in northern England.
 It covers an area of around 1000 acre, making it larger than Hyde Park and Hampstead Heath combined.
-It is also larger than New York City's Central Park (843 acres).
-The Town Moor reaches Spital Tongues and the city centre to the south, Gosforth to the north and Jesmond to the east (where it meets Exhibition Park).
+It is also larger than New York City's Central Park (843 acre).
+The Town Moor reaches the city centre to the south, Spital Tongues to the west, Gosforth to the north, and Jesmond to the east.
+Exhibition Park is adjacent to the southeast.

 Freemen of the city have the right to graze cattle on the Town Moor.
+This right dates back around a thousand years or more, beginning an unknown time before the Norman Conquest of 1066, with ownership of the land probably formally granted by King John early in the 13th century.
+The number of cattle is not allowed to exceed 800; in 2021, around 600 were present.
 The rental income is distributed through the Town Moor Money Charity.

 The ornithologist and landscape architect John Hancock, after whom the nearby Hancock Museum is named, produced a planned layout for the Town Moor in 1868, which was only partly realised.